wgseligman/GramsSim/DEPENDENCIES.md

 #### CentOS packages

-Another potential solution is to use RPM packages for RHEL-derived Linux distributions (e.g., Scientific Linux, CentOS).
+Another potential solution is to use RPM packages for RHEL-derived Linux distributions (e.g., AlmaLinux, Scientific Linux, CentOS).
 In addition to the EPEL repository, you will need a more recent version of the GCC compiler than comes with CentOS 7.
 One solution is to use the [SCL][12] tools (but see the cautions below).